dangtom700/StudyApp/doc/About This Project.md

-# Study Tracker
+# Study Logging and Database

 ## Introduction

-This project creates a CLI application that can keep track of my study progress through dashboards.
+This project is to meant to store record of learning activities.
+The files and record of activities are then transfer into database that show user the timeline and activities done in that day.

 ## Project Objectives